fyhertz/libstreaming/README.md

 There are three ways on Android to get encoded data from the peripherals:

 * With the **MediaRecorder** API and a simple hack.
-* With the **MediaCodec** API input buffers, Android 4.1 is required.
+* With the **MediaCodec** API and the buffer-to-buffer method which requires Android 4.1.
-* With the **MediaCodec** API an input surface, only for encoding video and Android 4.3 is required.
+* With the **MediaCodec** API and the surface-to-buffer method which requires Android 4.3.

 ### Encoding with the MediaRecorder API